matrix-org/matrix.org/CONTENT.md

 image = "https://matrix.org/blog/img/YOUR-IMAGE.png"
 ```

-_Due to restrictions on the third-party consumers it is mandatory that we use PNG files here_
+_Due to restrictions on the third-party consumers it is mandatory that we use PNG files here._

 ## Adding new projects to the ecosystem